kbogar/hangman/README.md

 ![](/assets/images/hangman7.png)

 * If the user choose Y then the game restarts with a message - Nice!
-Have a try again User Name.
+Have a try again "User Name".

 ![](/assets/images/hangman8.png)